-Samantha was raised with five brothers.
-Four were younger, and she’d not been close with them because she had enrolled in college after high school.
-But she adored her older brother Nicolas.
+Raised with five brothers Samantha adored her oldest brother Nicolas.
 He was actor-handsome, not in the intense James Dean way, but more like the boy next door.
-Think a young Paul Newman.
-What was wonderful about Nicolas was that he liked Samantha even though he was three years older.
-He’d walked around in a buff-colored fringed suede jacket that thrilled Samantha’s high school friends.
+Think of a young Paul Newman.
+She loved Nicolas because he liked her even though he was four years older.
+He walked around in a buff-colored fringed suede jacket that thrilled Samantha’s high school friends.

-She was the lucky one, getting to spend time with him.
-When Samantha was fourteen and he was seventeen he taught her to dance.
-He was patient with her, and she was an eager student, fast to catch on to the athletics of swing dance.
-Nicolas was broad-shouldered and strong, and Samantha’s petite frame allowed him to easily lift her in their acrobatic throws and jumps.
-They practiced until their routine had been polished and so handily won competitions at school dances.
+When Samantha turned fourteen he taught her to dance.
+His patience had no bounds, and she was an eager student, fast to catch on to the athletics of swing dance.
+Broad-shouldered and strong Samantha’s petite frame allowed him to lift her in their acrobatic throws and jumps.
+They practiced until their routine had been polished and they won competitions at high school dances.
 As his sister and partner, their relationship was solid.
 She could always count on him to catch her.
 They became known on campus as “Nic & Sam.”
-When he wasn’t home she would wear his suede jacket around the house.
+When he wasn’t home, she would wear his suede jacket around the house.
 It held his scent.
 He was her closest friend.

-Sam managed to carefully cultivate male friends.
-In the law firm, there was a young Office Boy, a runner of errands.
-Orlando was a nebulous slight young man with an obvious feminine mystique.
-When he hung around her desk they mused over reports and animated tales of in-house misbehavior.
+She carefully cultivated male friends at the law firm.
+Orlando is a young office boy, a nebulous slight young man with an obvious feminine mystique.
+When he hung around her desk, they mused over reports and animated tales of in-house misbehavior.

-Mr. Van Voorhis, the office manager alerted Samantha that they had a new hire, an office boy’s assistant named Frank, who would work with Orlando.
-When Sam met Frank she was moved by his physical beauty.
+Mr. Van Voorhis, the office manager alerted Samantha they had a new hire, an office boy’s assistant named Frank, who would work with Orlando.
+When Sam met Frank his physical beauty moved her.
 He had the face and body of a Greek athlete, all chiseled as a sculpture.
-The secretaries were swarming around him, needy for his attention, but Sam laughed when the guys revealed to Samantha that they were lovers.
+The secretaries were swarming around him, needy for his attention, but Sam laughed when the guys revealed they were lovers.
 The three of them often lunched together.
 She’d spent Several of her days off meeting the couple for lunch and shopping at the French Quarter in the Valley.
-They had a relationship that she believed was impossible to find with a straight man.
+They exhibited a relationship she believed was impossible to find with a straight man.

-Samantha was close to Shawn, a young female paralegal.
-Shawn’s mother was a winemaker in France and was now managing a winery in Napa.
-Samantha had catered at that winery and was surprised to learn that Shawn was the woman’s daughter.
+A young female paralegal latched on to Samantha because Shawn’s mother was a winemaker in France and was now managing a winery in Napa.
+Samantha had catered at that winery and surprised to learn that Shawn was the woman’s daughter.

 Shawn approached Samantha the day before her birthday.